What is osteoarthritis (OA) of the knee?

 Stage 4 – Severe

 Stage 4 is considered to be severe.
 In stage 4 the joint space between the bones is considerably reduced, with the cartilage wearing through, leaving the joint feeling very stiff.
-The breakdown of cartilage leads to a chronic inflammatory response, with decreased synovial fluid causing friction, and greater discomfort moving the joint.
+The breakdown of cartilage leads to a chronic inflammatory response, with decreased synovial fluid causing greater friction discomfort moving the joint.

 The advanced stage of the disease shows development of more bone spurs causing debilitating pain which makes even everyday tasks, including walking and descending stairs, a challenge.
 At this stage surgery is often indicated.

-Anatomy of Knee osteoarthritis
+Anatomy of Knee Osteoarthritis

 The knee is one of the largest and strongest joints in your body.
 It is made up of the lower end of the femur (thighbone), the upper end of the tibia (shinbone), and the patella (kneecap).
 The ends of the three bones that form the knee joint are covered with articular cartilage, a smooth, slippery substance that protects and cushions the bones as you bend and straighten your knee, and put weight through it.